132nd-vWing/ATRM_Brief/Ranges/Range16.md

 1) INTL has indicated an increased presence of ISIS forces in the north of UAE.
 2) ISIS has been using the highway to move troops and supplies from the coastal area to the west.
 3) JFC has ordered the highway be cut off to disrupt ISIS movements in the area
-4) A taskforce is setting up at the LD (Line of Departure) to advance into the town of MUNAY with the following goals:
+4) A taskforce is setting up at the LD (Line of Departure) to advance into the town of MUNAY with the following goals: <br>
-4a) Eliminate ISIS presence in the town
+4a) Eliminate ISIS presence in the town <br>
-4b) Cut off the highway and block any ISIS movements in the area
+4b) Cut off the highway and block any ISIS movements in the area <br>

 METHOD:
 1) A ground offensive by a company-sized TF with the following phases:<br>